 The following procedures for handling campus disruptions are applicable for students not posing a threat; however, throughout any point of the process the student is posing a threat as described above, Campus Police should be contacted immediately.

 Verbal Warning

-- A general comment to the class may be appropriate prior to addressing the individual. - If behavior continues, address student individually in a calm, courteous and respectful manner.
+- A general comment to the class may be appropriate prior to addressing the individual. - If behavior continues, address student individually in a calm, courteous and respectful manner separate from the virtual or physical class setting.

 Written Warning